meteor/meteor/README.md

 -- **Client** --

-Client javascript has access to all the same Roles functions as the server with the addition of a `isInRole` handlebars helper which is automatically registered by the Roles package.
+Client javascript doese not by default have access to all the same Roles functions as the server unless you publish these role-assignments.
+In addition, Blaze will have the addition of a `isInRole` handlebars helper which is automatically registered by the Roles package.

 As with all Meteor applications, client-side checks are a convenience, rather than a true security implementation since Meteor bundles the same client-side code to all users.
 Providing the Roles functions client-side also allows for latency compensation during Meteor method calls.
 Roles functions which modify the database should not be called directly, but inside the Meteor methods.

 NOTE: Any sensitive data needs to be controlled server-side to prevent unwanted disclosure.
 To be clear, Meteor sends